openshift-labs/learn-katacoda/middleware/middleware-kogito/rest-service-integration/01-create-project.md

     -Dextensions="org.kie.kogito:kogito-quarkus,io.quarkus:quarkus-smallrye-openapi"`{{execute}}

-This will use the Kogito Quarkus Archetype and generate a basic Maven project for you in the `getting-started` subdirectory, generating:
+This will use the Quarkus Maven Plugin Archetype and generate a basic Maven project for you in the `coffeeshop` subdirectory, generating:

 * The Maven structure.
-* Example `test-process.bpmn2` BPMN2 process definition.
 * An OpenAPI Swagger-UI at `http://localhost:8080/swagger-ui`.

-Once generated, look at the `getting-started/pom.xml`{{open}}.
-You will find the import of the Kogito BOM, allowing to omit the version on the different Kogito and Quarkus dependencies.
+Once generated, look at the `coffeeshop/pom.xml`{{open}}.
+You will find the import of the Quarkus BOM, allowing to omit the version on the different Kogito and Quarkus dependencies.
 In addition, you can see the `quarkus-maven-plugin`, which is responsible for packaging of the application as well as allowing to start the application in development mode.

 # Running the Application